 How It Works

-A pressure pot (a modified paint pressure pot) is pressurized to 40–60 psi while the resin cures.
+A pressure pot (a modified paint pressure pot — Smooth-On sells purpose-built casting pressure pots) is pressurized to 40–60 psi while the resin cures.
 At elevated pressure, any remaining air bubbles are compressed to a fraction of their original size and become invisible in the cured piece.
 The mold goes into the pot immediately after pouring, before the resin gels.

 Equipment